cprakashagr/kyc-vietnam-rest-api/README.md

 ## Overview

 This documentation describes Vietnam Docs API v1.1.
 If you have any queries please contact support.
-The postman collection can be found at this [link](https://www.getpostman.com/collections/98421b183550c5f8c645).
+The postman collection can be found [here](https://www.getpostman.com/collections/97da26739e6a67557e88).

 ## Contents
 - [HyperVerge Vietnam Documents - API Documentation](#hyperverge-vietnam-documents-api-documentation)